polbrugarolas/UPFH2O/README.md

 - **Threshold Logs**: Highlights users who stay within the threshold.
 - **Summary Reports**: Aggregated data on compliance and reward distribution.

-# Modification of transport on water consumption
-# XXXXXXXXXXXXXXXXXXXXXXXX.ipynb

 # Anomaly Detection and Public Transport Adjustments (A.D.P.T.A)